 Rifle sling.
 A rifle sling can also be of help when it comes to holding the rifle tight in the prone position for good recoil control.
 The nylon type you can get for a few bucks at Walmart work great.

-If you have a spotting scope, bring it.
+If you have aspotting scope, bring it.
 For those who don't have a spotting scope, you will likely be spotting with your rifle scope (yes, it's possible)...
-Shooters will generally work in teams of two, and this will provide ample time to teach spotting techniques to each person.
+Shooters may at times work in teams of two, and this will provide ample time to teach spotting techniques to each person.

 Please bring cleaning rods, brushes, patches, and solvents with you.
 Bring torx and hex wrenches and any other special tools you may need to dismantle your rifle's scope rings, mount, and action screws in the event it would be necessary.
-Bring a good notebook or two, a calculator, pencils/pens, and a small ruler or any other helps you may need for making diagrams and drawing range cards.
-Index cards in 4x6 or 5x7 will be VERY handy... zip-lock sandwich bags for your cards and notes will be useful as well...
+Bring a notebook, a calculator (or use the one on your phone) and pencils/pens... some shooters like to use index cards in a small pocket sized file pack to keep notes on.

 contact: email@example.com (if you don't receive a reply within 24 hours, please copy your email to firstname.lastname@example.org)...

 Do not bring 1/8 MOA adjusting target scopes.
 These will not have enough elevation in them to get you much past 500 yards, and many of them curiously have weird turret revolution values of 7 1/2 MOA for instance... this is a nightmare for trying to dial your elevation anywhere beyond the first revolution of the turret.

 Do not bring European scopes with turrets which adjust in centimeter scale.
 I know.
 You paid a small fortune for it.
 It's not gonna work for you here though.
 Email for additional info.